The Tri London committee meets regularly to discuss members’ interests, which include:

 Andy started his triathlon career in 2009 rather late in life at 38, having just completed his first marathon and after having realised he really enjoyed bike racing after completing the London duathlon a couple of times.
 The only reluctance was whether 1500m was too far to swim.
 Initially only doing Olympic distance he soon found himself on the slippery slope to going longer and longer.

 Having gotten the tri-bug, Andy was aware that his swimming was very poor (its now just poor) and that 5 hour solo bike rides were a guaranteed way of going insane.
 He therefore wanted to make the whole triathlon experience more sociable and to learn from more experienced triathletes and consequently joined Tri-London in Autumn 2011.
 Andy did his first IronMan race in 2012 and has now completed 5 races of this distance, and more half-ironman races and Olympic distance races than he can remember.
 Over the winter months, Andy runs a lot….(club track sessions, half-marathons and London Marathon every year).
 He is also prone to liking the odd beer…

 Andy has been Club Treasurer since Autumn 2014.

 I started triathlons in 2011 as a way to get into swimming and running alongside road cycling – having turned to the dark side from mountain biking in late 2010.
-Having completed a full Iron-distance tri in 2013, I joined Tri London afterwards later that year to try and find like-minded people to keep training with.
+I completed a full Iron-distance tri in 2013, and then joined Tri London later that year to try and find like-minded people to keep training with.

 Mountain biking is still my favourite sport, but I’m still working on my swimming and manage to enjoy the annual swim gala regardless!